 Sleep associations like rocking, holding and feeding to sleep can work wonders with newborns.
 There’s nothing more special than your baby sleeping in your arms.
 You can always wean off these as your baby grows.
 Don't see these as bad habits

 Don’t compare your baby to other babies including siblings.
 Think about what is normal for your baby.

-It is perfectly normal for babies of all ages to wake during the night, research shows only about 20% of babies sleep through the night at 6 months and most wake 1-2 times per night until at least 12 months.
+It is perfectly normal for babies of all ages to wake during the night, research shows only about 20% of babies sleep through the night at 6 months and most wake through the night until at least 12 months.

 Remember babies wake for more than just hunger.

 1 month approx 45 minutes awake time